bowman2001/perplexdoc/content/doc/basic/headings/index.md

 ### Paragraph Headings {#h-p}

-Usually, we don’t want to apply the full hierarchy on moderate-sized pages, because too much structure is confusing.
-For an appropriate layout, it may be desirable to skip one or two levels and use paragraph headings inside of sections for example.
+On moderately sized pages, we often don’t want to apply the full hierarchy headings, because too much structure gets also confusing.
+We may like to skip one or two levels and use paragraph headings in normal sections, for example.

-But this is against HTML guidelines.
-Headings need to be applied strictly in their descending order because screen readers and other automatic interpreters get confused otherwise.
-To follow this rule we can skip headings only visually.
+But this would violate the HTML guidelines.
+Headings need to follow strictly in their descending order because screen readers and other automatic interpreters get confused otherwise.

-We can style any heading like a paragraph heading with the attribute `{.h-p}`.
-For the rare occasions, when we need to style a heading as a small paragraph heading there is the attribute: `{.h-p-s}`.
+To abide to this rule, we skip headings only visually.
+Any heading looks like a paragraph heading with the attribute `{.h-p}` or `{.h-p-s}` for a small paragraph heading.

 ### Highlighted Headings

-Another variation of the heading style is highlighting.
-It’s an easy way to inform readers about especially important text segments.
+To emphasize especially important text segments, we can begin them with a highlighted heading.
+This is a more subtle form than  [annotation boxes](/doc/enhancing/attribute/box).

-To indicate a section with a **danger**, **warning**, **information**, or **success**, we have the attributes `{.h-danger}`, `{.h-warn}`, `{.h-info}`, or `{.h-success}`.
+To indicate a section about some **danger**, **warning**, **information**, or **success**, we apply the attributes `{.h-danger}`, `{.h-warn}`, `{.h-info}`, or `{.h-success}`.

 A warning paragraph for example starts with a heading like this: